-Graduate student Srinivasan Ramakrishnan was awarded a predoctoral fellowship by the American Heart Association.
-Sri studies the metabolism of parasites that can cause inflammatory heart disease.
+Graduate student Noelia Lander was awarded a one-year continuation of her predoctoral fellowship from the American Heart Association.

 An article posted in The Franklin Chronicles By Alan Flurry on May 22, 2012 describes the fight against Toxoplasmosis being undertaken in the laboratory of Dr. Silvia Moreno.

 Dr. Silvia Moreno has identified a potential target for new therapies against toxoplasma infection.

 Dr. Veronica Jimenez, a postdoctoral fellow in the Docampo Lab, won a "Pathway to Independence Award (K99/R00)" from the National Institutes of Health (NIH).